lucid-kv/lucid/README.md

 ## Introduction

-Lucid is currently in a development stage but we want to achieve a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose persistence, encryption, WebSocket streaming, replication and more.
+Lucid is an high performance, secure and distributed key-value store accessible through an HTTP API, that is built arround a modulable configuration to enable features on the fly, like persistence, encryption SSE, compression, replication, and more.

 [Read the complete Medium article →](https://medium.com/@clintnetwork/lucid-an-http-key-value-store-c0e734586e26)